LiadHaber/GitOps-101/README.md

 # K8s GitOps And Monitoring

 ## Prerequisites
- - Laptop/PC with 16GB+ of ram
+ - Laptop/PC with 8GB+ of ram
- - K8S cluster, Im using docker-desktop single node cluster for this tutorial.(Kind is also a good and easy option - https://kind.sigs.k8s.io/docs/user/quick-start/)
+ - K8S cluster, Im using docker-desktop for this tutorial(Kind is also a good and easy option - https://kind.sigs.k8s.io/docs/user/quick-start/)
- - Kubectl cli
+ - kubectl cli
- - Helm cli
+ - helm cli
 ## Features
  - Installing ArgoCD using helm
  - Adding our git repository to ArgoCD(We did say GitOps :) )